 Centropa’s video projects: an overview for teachers and students

-There are two video projects students in Ukrainian schools can make:
+There are two video projects students in Ukrainian and Moldovan schools can make:

 - Our Town’s Jewish History